Mike Skinner (musician)

-Michael Geoffrey Skinner (born 27 November 1979) is an English rapper, singer-songwriter, musician, and record producer.
+Michael Geoffrey Skinner (born 27 November 1978) is an English rapper, singer-songwriter, musician, and record producer.
 Best known for the music project the Streets, Skinner has also released music as a solo artist, as part of the D.O.T. with frequent collaborator Rob Harvey, and under the pseudonym The Darker the Shadow the Brighter the Light.

 Early life

-Skinner was born in Barnet, but grew up in West Heath, Birmingham.
-He started playing with keyboards at the tender age of five.
+Skinner grew up in West Heath, Birmingham.
+He started playing with keyboards at the age of five.
 When he was seven years old he began experiencing symptoms of epilepsy, which worsened in his early teens.
 He began writing hip hop and garage music in his home in West Heath and later built a sound booth in his bedroom, using a cupboard and a mattress.
 He describes his background as "Barratt class: suburban estates, not poor but not much money about, really boring".

-At age 19, Skinner moved to Australia with his girlfriend; the relationship quickly ended, but Skinner stayed in Australia for a year.
+At age 19, Skinner moved to Australia with his girlfriend; after the relationship ended Skinner stayed in Australia for a year.
 Upon his return to the United Kingdom, Skinner moved to south London.
 He sent a demo tape of an early version of what would become the song "Has It Come to This?" to a record shop run by A&R Nick Worthington.
 The song was released as a single in 2001, through Locked On Records.